sergiusens/snappy-docs/reference/channels.md

          $ snapcraft release my-app 12 1.0
       Or $ snapcraft release my-app 12 1.0/stable

-* Releasing revision 12 of "my-app" to the "fix-for-bug123" branch on top of the "stable" level of the "latest" track:
+* Releasing revision 12 of "my-app" to the "fix-for-bug123" branch of the "stable" level of the "latest" track:

   Channel syntax: `latest/stable/fix-for-bug123`